Maryland police search on for survivors of helicopter crash

 KENT ISLAND, Md.
-(AP) — Maryland police say a helicopter has crashed into the Chesapeake Bay.
-It’s not known how many people were aboard or whether there are survivors.
+(AP) — Maryland police say a helicopter has crashed into the Chesapeake Bay and rescue workers are looking for survivors.

 Maryland Natural Resources Police Capt.
 Brian Albert said the helicopter crashed into the water about a half-mile (0.8 kilometers) off Bloody Point, on the southern end of Kent Island.
 The scene is about 20 miles (32 kilometers) southeast of Annapolis, Maryland.

+Queen Anne’s County Emergency Services Department Assistant Chief Scott Wheatley says two people were aboard the chopper and a search for survivors is ongoing.
+He says debris from the wreck is dotting the water.

-Albert says police haven’t found survivors from the small helicopter, but continue searching.
-Albert says natural resources police on boat patrol in the area were called to the crash site about 12:30 p.m.
+Albert says natural resources police on boat patrol in the area were called to the Eastern Shore crash site about 12:30 p.m.